wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 }
 ```

 Now you should see just one call.
+If you want to go deeper with the topic, here is the [Hot vs Cold Observables article by Ben Lesh](http://medium.com/@benlesh/hot-vs-cold-observables-f8094ed53339).

+## Programming the reactive way in Angular 2

 ### Handling events
-We've just covered the case you've probably used RxJS observables (even if you were not aware of that).
-But there are more things to do with streams even if Angular doesn't require you to do so.
+We've covered how you've probably used RxJS observables for Http in Angular 2 even if you weren't aware of it.
+However, there are more things to do with streams even if Angular doesn't require you to do so.
 Now we move on to the *on click* events.
 The traditional, imperative way of handling click events in Angular 2 is as follows:

 ```ts
 @Component({